I’ve worked remotely in one form or another as a designer for ten years.

 I’ve seen everything from obsessing over an email signup page match a PSD file to the pixel, to endless redesigns of logos in the weeks before a launch.

 In small product teams with a big backlog, this is busywork, not effectiveness.

 Keep team goals and task impact firmly in view, by adding fields to project manager for “effort” and “Impact”.
 Both should have two options: “low” and “high”.

 Image from asana blog

-Now you can bring visibility to projects that return highest impact for the low effort, and filter out the low impact, high effort ones.
+Now you can bring visibility to projects that return the highest impact for the low effort, and filter out the low impact, high effort ones.

 Add another dropdown for “goals”.
-This should list your current big picture (not project specific) goals for the company.
+This should list your current big picture (not project-specific) goals for the company.
 Every task or project should be building towards a goal.